DimensionDev/ITO-Subgraph/README.md

 # ITO Subgraph

-This subgraph tracks all of ITO pool create by the ITO contract.
+This subgraph tracks all of ITO pools create by the ITO contract.

 ## Setup